 Ages 15-18, regardless of gender, race/ethnicity.

-Applicants must commit to attending the full duration of the internship (occurring for 8 weeks each Fall) in Chicago, Illinois.
+Applicants must commit to attending the full duration of the internship (8 weeks each Fall) in Chicago, Illinois.

 Apply now and take the first step towards personal growth and development.
 Find instructions, required documents, and deadlines here.
 Ready to apply?